maxxiimo/the-front-end-manifesto/Foundation Styles.md

 - https://github.com/maxxiimo/base-css

 Simple as that.
-If you have been following along from the last chapter, [Foundation Markup][], here is what your page will now look like:
+If you have been following along from the last chapter, [Foundation Markup][], here is what your page will now look with the new stylesheets:

 ![][Basic HTML No Styles]